zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 Zenoss Community
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Maintained by a member of the Zenoss community.
+Ongoing support is subject to
+the individual maintainers' control, and is typically provided in the community
+web forums, mailing lists and IRC channel.

   :Example: :ref:`zp_class_example_zenodbc`